SerenityOS/serenity/Meta/Lagom/ReadMe.md

 # Lagom

-The Serenity C++ library, for other Operating Systems.
+The Serenity C++ libraries, for other Operating Systems.

 ## About